michal-harish/graphstream/README.md

 GraphStream is a stream processing pipeline which replaces the **ingest** and **process** phases of the Spark workload described above.
 At the moment it has an output component which is different from the **apply** phase in the above description.
 The output here simply offloads the processed graph and continuously writes them to HBase.

 If our experiment goes well, we can see that the state kept in HBase could be made completely obsolete, since we now have a constant-time in-memory representation of the graph spread across horizontally scalable processors.
 We could switch many of the downstream applications to in fact consumer either graphdelta or graphstate streams depending on the particulars but also we could expose the in-memory store of each processor as a simple distributed key-value store mapped onto RDD for analytics in Spark.
 We'll be looking at this in a near future but for now our streaming replacement for graph ingestion and processing sits on 300Gb of the same YARN cluster using about 70-80 cores.
 This represents 5% of our computing and memory capacity which is now constantly locked compared to spiky nature of batch jobs.
-This makes it almost precisely predictible in terms of resources and operationally, the streaming processors deployed in YARN 'feel' a lot more automated and maintainable then anticipated.
+This makes it almost precisely predictible in terms of resources and operationally, the streaming processors deployed in YARN 'feel' a lot more automated and maintainable.

 <a name="architecture">
 ## GraphStream Pipeline Architecture
 </a>

 <blockquote>
-NOTE: As it stands today, we think we could have used the **Apache Samza** as the processing framework as we have arrived at a nearly identical structure, but our original design how we thought about recursive stream processing was not compatible with Samza constructs and primitives.
+NOTE: As it stands today, we think we could have used the Apache Samza as the processing framework as we have arrived at a nearly identical structure, but our original design how we thought about recursive stream processing was not compatible with Samza constructs and primitives.
 We will definitely explore this possibility in our next steps as we will be trying to move some of our machine learning algorithms into stream processing paradigm..
 </blockquote>

 The GraphStream Pipleine starts with syncs collected from Event Trackers or imported from partners and continues through GraphStream Application which processes and generates graph updates which are then off-loaded into HBase where there are mapped and available as Spark RDDs.